-With around 1.4 million members, the California Public Employees Retirement System, known as CalPERS, is the largest defined-benefit pension system in the country.
+With around 2 million members, the California Public Employees Retirement System, known as CalPERS, is the largest defined-benefit pension system in the country.
 Public employees ranging from state and local government employees to teachers and firefighters are enrolled in the system, paying into the pension fund throughout their careers and then receiving monthly payouts during retirement.
-Membership in the California retirement system isn’t designed to provide you with all the retirement savings you’ll need, so you may still be interested in finding a financial advisor to walk you through all your options.
-SmartAsset’s SmartAdvisor tool can match you with up to three advisors in your area.
+Membership in the California retirement system isn’t designed to provide you with all the retirement savings you’ll need, so you may still need help with managing an investment portfolio.
+You can enlist the help of a financial advisor to choose assets or manage them for you.

 Types of Retirement Systems in California